notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 ## Plugin List

-A list in JSON format wrapped in a dll contains the most poplular Notepad++ plugins.
+A list in JSON format wrapped in a dll contains the most popular Notepad++ plugins.
 This list which is maintained by the team, is also an open source project hosted in the GitHub: https://github.com/notepad-plus-plus/nppPluginList/.
 Any plugin is welcome to join in the list.